 Thankfully, the hat (Cappy) throwing I took a liking to for its ability to repeatedly spin against coin boxes to batter bing out coins and its use as a spring.
 Cap throw makes you float for a brief second, which is a neat replacement to the air spin of Galaxy.
 You can bounce off the hat with a jump or dive.
-Oddly enough the game doesn't tell you about how to do the dive (now trigger button + face button) unless you check the action guide yourself.
-This ability changes the nature of 3D Mario because it allows for a second input to suspend Mario in the air.
-This is not a plus in my opinion because it turns the game into a double jumper, which downgrades the stellar weighted down lift-off foundation 64 set, making it now into a game containing more aerial bouncing less stage platform leaping.
+(Oddly enough the game doesn't tell you about how to do the dive [two buttons now: trigger button + face button] unless you check the action guide yourself.)
+This ability changes the nature of 3D Mario turning the game into a double jumper, which downgrades the stellar weighted down lift-off foundation 64 set.
+Now a game containing more aerial bouncing and less stage platform leaping.

 Sunshine: jump + jump assist (hover/rocket)